sealninja/react-grid-system/README.md

 ### Responsive grid

 `react-grid-system` provides a responsive grid for React inspired by [Bootstrap](https://getbootstrap.com/docs/4.5/layout/grid/).
-Moreover, it adds various powerful features, such as setting breakpoints and gutter widths through React's context.
+Moreover, it has various additional powerful features, such as setting breakpoints and gutter widths through React's context.

 Three components are provided for creating responsive grids: `Container`, `Row`, and `Col`.